 At the upper level of the house is a large, centered, gabled dormer that extends about half the width of the upper level of the house.
 It has a moderately pitched roof with moderate eaves and exposed rafters.
 The gable is clad in the unique pargeted stucco finish that characterizes the exterior throughout the upper level of the house.
-In this case, the two layers of stucco are composed of rounded, lozenge-shaped, three dimensional pieces set a
+In this case, the two layers of stucco are composed of rounded, lozenge-shaped, three dimensional pieces set a slight curving pattern in a smooth stucco base.
+Fields within this treatment are separated by decorative false half-timbering.

-&lt;sup>1 Cyril M. Harris, editor, Dictionary of Architecture and Construction.
+1 Cyril M. Harris, editor, Dictionary of Architecture and Construction.
 New York, NY: McGraw-Hill, Inc., 1975: 349.
 The magnesite stucco finish was introduced before World War I. One popular brand was Kellastone, which was advertised for its weather-proof and elastic qualities.
 The application is referred to as pargeting in this document, defined as ornamental plasterwork in low relief by Harris.